o-shabanova/course-application/README.md

-# Task #3 - Mastering React Routing
+# Task #4 - Mastering State In React Redux

 Please refer to the task description in the course.